 This course can be studied full-time on campus or part-time by distance learning.
 Admission onto the course is in September or January.

 The Masters award consists of four taught modules followed by a Dissertation.
-The PgDip requires the completion of the four taught modules.
-All modules are delivered over a 15 week period and are assessed through coursework, there are no exams.
+The PgDip requires the completion of the four taught modules and the Pg Cert requires the completion of two taught modules.
+All modules are delivered over a 15 week period within one semester and are assessed through coursework, there are no exams.

 For the full-time study option: